Tsukumogami-Software/milou/README.md

   -V, --version               output the version number -o, --output [destination]  output the build folder to the [destination] (defaults to ./build) (default: "/Users/alicegg/Code/mypresskit/myproduct/build")
-  -w, --watch                 watch project for changes and re-generate if needed -d, --dev                   add monitoring of CSS and templates in watch mode -p, --port [8080]           set the server port to [8080] (default: 8080) -D, --clean-build-folder    delete the build folder beforehand -T, --ignore-thumbnails     use original images in galleries instead of thumbnails (will increase pages size)
+  -w, --watch                 watch project for changes and re-generate if needed -p, --port [8080]           set the server port to [8080] (default: 8080) -D, --clean-build-folder    delete the build folder beforehand -T, --ignore-thumbnails     use original images in galleries instead of thumbnails (will increase pages size)